 Take some time to map out some pit stops during your drive too.
 Although you may go a few hours without a bathroom break, the same cannot be said for your companions.
 This stop can also double as a chance for them to stretch their legs.
 It’s better to plot your spots ahead of time rather than ending up at a place where you don’t feel safe or are not pet-friendly.

 Consider how you’ll pack your vehicle too.
 You might feel like you need to pack everything, but editing what you bring will give your animal more room.
 Giving them a comfortable place to lay down or safely move around will reduce their stress and allow them to feel relaxed.

 Have a Backup Plan

-In the event that you have to travel without your pet, create a plan for their care.
+If you must travel without your pet, create a plan for their care.
 Look into boarding them or finding a pet sitter.
-You don’t want to just dump them with someone though, make sure you check-in and can trust who will be taking care of them.
+You don’t want just to dump them with someone, though, make sure you check in and can trust who will be taking care of them.

 Visit the place you’ve selected for your pet to stay to see if they have proper accommodations and are up to your standards.
 Look at reviews from past users to see if there were any problems with their stay.
-Set up a time for the boarding house director to meet your pet and see how they interact with one another, and that both are comfortable with each other.
+Set up a time for the boarding house director to meet your pet and see how they interact and are comfortable with each other.

 The same goes for a pet sitter.
 Even though your pet might be staying at home in this instance, make sure the person watching them knows where everything is and what routines your pets follow.
 That way, there won’t be any surprises.

 Traveling for the holidays is an exciting time.
 However, when you travel with your pets, there’s some extra work you need to do.
-By following the tips mentioned above you can make the trip a low-stress experience for everyone involved with it, and make your pets happy during the holidays.
+By following the tips mentioned above, you can make the trip a low-stress experience for everyone involved and make your pets happy during the holidays.